danielsularea/lily.work/work/_posts/2018-02-21-ibm-breast-care-advisor.md

 company: IBM

 summary: >
-  Women worldwide depend on periodic mammography to detect breast cancer.
-But with an alarming shortage of radiologists, we find a way to bridge the gap.
+  Women worldwide depend on periodic screening mammograms to detect breast cancer.
+But with an alarming shortage of radiologists to read them, we find a way to bridge the gap.

 imgfolder: ibm
 cover_img: ibm.gif